Hyper-terminal/Hyper-terminal/README.md

 <p>

-Hi 👋, I am **Gii** an enthusiastic and ambitious full stack developer, CPO at Basket Entertainment / Weave, former Product Lead at [@PicnicApp](https://www.linkedin.com/company/get-picnic/mycompany/) and community manager.
-I specialise in Web Development, JavaScript and Design.
+Hi 👋, I am **Abhi** an enthusiastic and ambitious full stack developer at Mrikal Studio.
+I specialise in Web Development, JavaScript, Postgres, NestJs, Express and Design.
 I love to network, join new communities and add value ✨

 <div>
 <details>